mkrell23/NpcGen/README.md

 3. (Future feature) Chose prestige class and make other character choices
 4. (Future feature) Add levels to character
     * Levels may increase stat points, add potential spells, or give options for branching upgrade paths.
-5. (Future feature) Save and load character
+5. Save and load character - currently localStorage only
 6. (Future feature) Add more levels so the bad guy can make a comeback

 Currently only basic rule 5e races and classes due to copyright.
 Monster race characters are planned to be added